 Netdata has many features that help you monitor the health of your nodes and troubleshoot complex performance problems.
 Once you have a handle on configuration and are collecting all the right metrics, try out some of Netdata's other infrastructure-focused features:

-- See an overview of your infrastructure using Netdata Cloud's various preconfigured dashboards.
+- See an overview of your infrastructure using Netdata Cloud's composite charts and real-time visualizations.

 To change how the Netdata Agent runs on each node, dig in to configuration files: